 Testing outside the classroom or academic department is warranted only if circumstances prevent the instructor from making localized arrangements, or if student needs assistive technology available at ARC.
 When testing accommodations or alternative testing is needed, students are responsible for discussing this issue with the professor to make the appropriate arrangements to have the exam administered.
 It is the responsibility of the student to schedule exams with ARC, preferably at least one week prior to the exam date.
 Failure to schedule an exam at least one week in advance may result in ARC staff being unable to provide the requested time and date for the exam.
 ARC will make every effort to accommodate students in a timely and reasonable manner.

-2.1.a.
-Standard testing procedures for ARC:
+Standard testing procedures are implemented when testing in the ARC:

-2.2.a.4.
-Professors may arrange to have the exam sent to ARC by having the exam delivered to ARC, emailing the exam as an attachment, faxing the exam, or having the student pick up the exam in a sealed and signed envelop prior to testing.
+3. Professors may arrange to have the exam sent to ARC by having the exam delivered to ARC, emailing the exam as an attachment, faxing the exam, or having the student pick up the exam in a sealed and signed envelop prior to testing.

-2.2.a.7.
-Students who arrive at ARC late for an exam may have this time deducted from their scheduled testing time, as in the case of classroom testing.
+6. Students who arrive at ARC late for an exam may have this time deducted from their scheduled testing time, as in the case of classroom testing.
 If a student does not come in to take a scheduled exam at ARC, the examination will be sent back to the professor.
 Therefore, students must have the professor approve any change in time of administration of exams before ARC will make an appointment to reschedule proctoring the exam again.